 The NPTI data feed has been successfully tested through a new RTI system at the recently opened state-of-the-art Exeter Bus Station.
 The DCC funded system involves summary departure screens as well as screens and information totems at each of the twelve departure stands.
-Our arrangement for on-street display maintenance is due for review in April 2022 and we envisage upgrading our screens in line with NPTI data feed standards.
-There is also the potential for increasing the number of screen locations.
+We are currently in the process of upgrading all of our screens in line with NPTI data feed standards.
+Through BSIP funding, there is also the potential for increasing the number of screen locations.